Frequently Asked Questions

 Contact us to verify if your interlock requirement has been extended and/or to determine the date you will qualify to have the device removed.

-Mail a written complaint describing your issues, and include your full name, date of birth and Arizona driver license number, as well as the name and location of the interlock installer, to this address:
+If you have a complaint about the service you received or the device that was installed, please describe your issues, and include your full name, date of birth and Arizona driver license number, as well as the name and location of the interlock provider, and mail to this address:

 Motor Vehicle Division